MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 .. admonition:: **Video Tutorial**

-    A video demo of selecting clusters with the Napari tool can be found here: https://www.youtube.com/watch?v=PaJlaPAfqtI
+    A video demo of selecting clusters with the Napari tool can be found here:

     ..  youtube:: PaJlaPAfqtI
        :width: 70%
+       :align: center

 Outline a set of points in the 2D plot and these points will become highlighted in your tomogram.
 To select multiple targets at once hold :kbd:`Shift` when outlining points.